What to Bring and Prohibited Items

 Students who travel over long distances, or who take an airplane to get to Clark may wish to ship some of their belongings.
 Students may send packages to themselves at the following address *(the campus mail room will hold your mail until you arrive).

 Campus Box *Your mailbox number*

 Worcester, MA 01610

 The most common items to be shipped are computers, books, or clothing.
-Be sure that you will not need what you ship immediately when you arrive on campus in case they do not arrive at the same time as you do.
-You can pick up large packages at the mail room which is in the basement of the Higgins University Center.
+Be sure that you will not need what you ship immediately when you arrive on campus, in case they do not arrive at the same time as you do.
+You can pick up large packages at the mail room in the basement of the Higgins University Center.

 What type of clothing should I bring?

 If you are from a warmer climate than that of New England, you will want to bring specific items of clothing to prepare for the winter months.
 A warm winter jacket, hat, mittens, scarf, and boots are recommended to stay warm.
 Sweaters and long pants or skirts are also suggested to avoid a chill.
 Please note that the weather in New England is not always cold!
 When you arrive in August the weather will be very warm and often humid.
 Once autumn comes around, a light jacket or sweater will suffice.